kabisa/theguild.nl/drafts/when-elixirs-performance-becomes-rust-y.md

 In this case we will verify whether the first argument is a list, and stop the function and yield `{:error, "No list suppled"}` if it's not.

 Afterwards, we use rustler's `decode()` method to convert the data type into a Vec of `i64`.
 We'll make a mutable Vec (you need to specify mutability explicitely in Rust), and loop through the numbers to determine the prime number.
+If a number is determined to be a prime number, we push it into the Vec.

 ### Glueing Elixir and Rust together

 We'll need a module in Elixir that will be the interface to the Rust code.
+The module name corresponds to the name known in the Rust code.

 ```Elixir
 # prime_numbers.ex